iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/Design.md

 > Identify the entities.

 - What is an entity is a discussion, not a given.
 Things that the database needs to track are entities.
-- Some entities may be physical - such as a teacher - whilst some are just concepts - such as a subject.
+- Some entities may be physical—such as a teacher—whilst some are just concepts—such as a subject.

 **Entities:** school, classes, teacher, room, students, subject

-The school may want additional entities, such as reports, registers, books, invoices etc. It simply depends upon the use case for the database and what the school wishes to track/do with the databse.
+The school may want additional entities, such as reports, registers, books, invoices etc. It simply depends upon the use case for the database and what the school wishes to track/do with the database.

 Some entities may not be needed.
-So for instance a school would not be required in this database as all data is stored solely for the school - if multiple schools needed to use this database then the school entity might make sense.
+So for instance a school would not be required in this database as all data is stored solely for the school—if multiple schools needed to use this database then the school entity might make sense.
 So we can exclude **school** from our entity list.

 Next, we take **all** of the entities and think about how they are related to **all other** entities.

 ### Naming conventions

 Entities should be named in a uniform way.
-The convention is to be consistent and people typically name everything in the singular.
+The convention is to be consistent, and people typically name everything in the singular.

 So we would store *classes* as *class* and *students* as *student*.